 What is an Advanced Patient Care Clerkship?

-- Take on primary responsibility for inpatient care with appropriate supervision
+- Take primary responsibility for aspects of patient care with appropriate supervision

 - Refine core clinical skills